 For an extra level of creativity, Brian was also able to negotiate credits for deferred maintenance.
 “One of the things I negotiated was to get credit at closing equal to the value of their reserve replacement,” Brian explained.
 “They had a couple of other reserve accounts with the bank that I was able to negotiate credits at closing in that amount.”

-With the combination of assuming the mortgage and getting credits from the seller, Brian was able to take over the building with very little cash out-of-pocket.
+With the combination of assuming the mortgage and getting credits from the seller, Brian was able to take over the building with very little cash out-of-pocket for this large commercial property investment.

-This anecdote supports the best ever advice of always doing your due diligence.
+This anecdote supports the best ever advice of always doing your due diligence, especially when you’re about to buy commercial property to develop and sell for a profit.

 #3 – Pay Attention to Decrease Expenses

-One of the main reasons why this deal was so successful is because Brian was able to quickly decrease excessive expenses and make the building cash flow positive after year one.
+One of the main reasons why this commercial property investment was so successful is because Brian was able to quickly decrease excessive expenses and make the building cash flow positive after year one.
 The two main expenses he cut were the utilities and the salary of the building’s superintendent, which he accomplished in one fell swoop.

 On top of that, the superintendent wasn’t controlling the heating and cooling system.
 “He literally would crank the air conditioner on high 24/7,” stated Brian.
 “If the tenants were too cold, they had to open their windows and let some warm air in.”
 In the fall, the superintendent would do the same with the heat.
 In short, money was literally being pumped out the window every day!